krober10nd/SeismicMesh/docs/source/usrman/install.rst

 * Python >= 3.0
 .. note ::
-    The file ``requirements.txt`` in the main directory indicates all the Python dependencies and their respective version numbers.
+    The file ``setup.cfg`` in the main directory indicates all the Python dependencies and their respective version numbers (if necessary).
 These packages should be installed at compile time by setuptools

 .. note ::
     On some Linux systems, users may have to resort to `apt install python3-segyio` to installing segyio on their systems.